AP Exclusive: Colleges got $60M-plus from OxyContin family

 Behind Rockefeller was the University of Sussex in England, which received $9.8 million, according to tax records.
 A university spokesman said the school actually received about $4 million over the past decade, while another pledge “was not progressed.”
 The funding supports Sussex’s Sackler Centre for Consciousness Science, which performs research of “paramount importance” that will continue for years, the school said.

-Sussex did not say how it would handle future gift proposal from the Sacklers.
+Sussex did not say how it would handle future gift proposals from the Sacklers.

-Oxford and the University of Glasgow in Scotland each received $5 million to $6 million, tax records show.
+Oxford, the University of Glasgow in Scotland and Cornell each received $5 million to $6 million, tax records show.
 Columbia University followed with nearly $5 million, while Imperial College London and McGill University in Montreal each received more than $3 million.

+The Sacklers have long held a presence in Britain, where Mortimer Sackler, one of three brothers who founded Purdue, lived for decades before his death in 2010.
+Some of the family’s major foundations in the United Kingdom have suspended giving.

+England’s opioid addiction rates are far lower than those in the U.S., but they have climbed steadily in recent years, stoking fears of a crisis.
+Rising overdoses and deaths in Canada have spurred health officials to declare a crisis there, too.

 The AP contacted all universities that were identified in tax records as receiving more than $1 million, along with some that were not listed in tax records but previously publicized major gifts from the Sacklers.